rafaeltuelho/rafaeltuelho/experience.md

 ## Red Hat
 ### JBoss Consultant
-June 2010 - May 2012 (2 years)
+<sub>June 2010 - May 2012 (2 years) | Brasília, Distrito Federal, Brazil</sub>
 > Technical consultant specialist in Red Hat Middleware solutions portfolio.
-Responsible for project management including project status, issues, and time reporting.
+Responsible for project management, including project status, issues, and time reporting.
-Problem identification, system architecture definition, hardware/software specification and/or Design, implementation, testing, client training, and deployment of open source solutions.
+Problem identification, system architecture definition, hardware/software specification and Design, implementation, testing, client training, and deployment of open-source solutions.
 Working on problems of diverse scope where analysis of data requires evaluation of identifiable factors.
 Addressing the client's technical, development, and strategic IT requirements.

 ## INEP - Instituto Nacional de Estudos e Pesquisas Educacionais Anísio Teixeira
 ### Independent IT Consultant
-March 2009 - July 2010 (1 year 5 months)
+<sub>March 2009 - July 2010 (1 year 5 months) | Brasília, Distrito Federal, Brazil</sub>

-> Application Server Administrator specialist for the JavaEE Platform.
+> Application Server Administrator Specialist for the JavaEE Platform.
-Responsible for maintain the infrastructure of JavaEE applications in development, test and production environments.
-Supporting the development team with ALM tools and helping the integration between Dev team and the IT operations (infra).
+Responsible for maintaining the infrastructure of JavaEE applications in development, test and production environments.
+Supporting the development team with ALM tools and helping integrate the Dev team and the IT operations (infra).
 Studies and proposals for standardization and consolidation of application servers' infrastructure that host business systems from INEP:
-   * ENEM (Exame Nacional do Estudante - http://sistemasenem2.inep.gov.br)
+   * ENEM (Exame Nacional do Estudante)
-   * ENADE (Exame Nacional de Desempenho de Estudantes - http://enadeies.inep.gov.br)
+   * ENADE (Exame Nacional de Desempenho de Estudantes)
-   * ENCEJA (Exame Nacional para Certificação de Competências de Jovens e Adultos - http://sistemasencceja2.inep.gov.br)
+   * ENCEJA (Exame Nacional para Certificação de Competências de Jovens e Adultos)
-> The main result of this work was the standardization and the capacity planning for the IT infrastructure of those JavaEE applications.
+> The main result of this work was the standardization and capacity planning for the IT infrastructure of those JavaEE applications.

 ## POLITEC GLOBAL IT SERVICES
 ### System Administrator
-October 2006 - January 2009 (2 years 4 months)
+<sub>October 2006 - January 2009 (2 years four months) | Brasília, Distrito Federal, Brazil</sub>
-Brasília - DF - Brasil
-> Worked for a customer from Federal Government.
+> Worked for a customer from the Federal Government.
-Responsible for maintain the infrastructure of JavaEE applications in development, test and production environments.
-Supporting the development team with ALM tools and helping the integration between Dev team and the IT operations (infra).
+Responsible for maintaining the infrastructure of JavaEE applications in development, test, and production environments.
+Supporting the development team with ALM tools and helping the integration between the Dev team and the IT operations (infra).
-Application Server Admin for JBoss AS, Tomcat Web Server and Apache Httpd Web Server.
+Application Server Admin for JBoss AS, Tomcat Web Server, and Apache Httpd Web Server.

 ## Foton
 ### Java programmer
-March 2004 - October 2006 (2 years 8 months)
+<sub>March 2004 - October 2006 (2 years eight months) | Brasília, Distrito Federal, Brazil</sub>

-> Java programmer for applications and systems developed for financial industry using JavaEE standards following the Rational Unified Process Methodology and artifacts specified using the UML.
+> Java programmer for applications and systems developed for the financial industry using JavaEE standards following the Rational Unified Process Methodology and artifacts specified using the UML.
-In this position I had contact with many technologies during the project development like: JMS, EJB, JDBC, Oracle Database, Unix Operating System, JNI (used to call some C libraries), Web Services developed in .NET C#, Apache ANT (build and packaging).
+In this position, I had contact with many technologies during the project development like JMS, EJB, JDBC, Oracle Database, Unix Operating System, JNI (used to call some C libraries), Web Services developed in .NET C#, Apache ANT (build and packaging).

 ## Ábaco Tecnologia de Informação
 ## Junior Programmer
-October 2001 - February 2004 (2 years 5 months)
+<sub>October 2001 - February 2004 (2 years five months) | Cuiabá, Mato Grosso, Brazil</sub>
-> Worked in a project for a big customer from Mato Grosso's State Government.
+> Worked on a project for a big customer from Mato Grosso's State Government.
 Java programmer for applications and systems developed using JavaEE standards following the Rational Unified Process Methodology and artifacts specified using the UML.